About the QAGC 2024

 The algorithm is evaluated by using the sampling simulator that reflects the properties of the NISQ device.

-The number of shots that participants can use during sampling will be limited based on the expected execution time, which is calculated based on the circuit and shots.
+The number of shots that participants can use during sampling will be limited.

-To explore the practical applications of NISQ devices and visualize bottlenecks in their utilization, it is necessary to use simulators that reflect the features of NISQ devices.
+In order to explore the practical application of NISQ devices and to visualize the bottlenecks in their use, it is necessary to perform simulations that reflect the features of NISQ devices in systems with enough qubits to address practical problems.

 The following Python software library can be used in QAGC.